dotnest/VNocr/README.md

 that opens a popup with that text where you can look up word definitions
 make sure to check "Enable native popups when copying Japanese text" in yomichan options
 (be careful when copying big texts that can contain kana/kanji in them)

+## Usage

+- Bind `ocr_script` to a hotkey
+- Press the hotkey
+- Select a region with text
+- Text extracted by OCR will be copied to clipboard